What is DARLA?

 The completely automated system transcribes the input speech data using automatic speech recognition (ASR), and then runs it through forced alignment and formant extraction.

-The semi-automated system is a FAVE-based approach that aligns and extracts vowel formants from speech with manual transcriptions.
+The semi-automated system is a forced-alignment approach that aligns and extracts vowel formants from speech with manual transcriptions.

 What output does the system return?

-We e-mail a set of files to you: a vowel plot showing the mean of stressed vowels after filtering out grammatical function words, a spreadsheet with both unnormalized and Lobanov-normalized formant measurements (pre-filtered to remove grammatical function words and tokens with high bandwidths for F1 or F2), the same spreadsheet formatted for convenient uploading to NORM, the alignments, and the transcriptions.
+We e-mail a set of files to you: a vowel plot showing the mean of all vowels in your data (including both stressed and unstressed vowels) and a spreadsheet with both unnormalized and Lobanov-normalized formant measurements, the same spreadsheet formatted for convenient uploading to NORM, the alignments, and the transcriptions.
+You can select whether you want to filter out stop words (from this list) and high-bandwidth vowels.

 What ASR is used for the completely automated feature?